Ahmedsalah882/MusicPlayerApp/README.md

 # MusicPlayerApp
-this is a  Music player aplication
+this is a  Music player aplication built using pyqt5